Influencer Marketing 101

 That’s because creating multiple influencer lists leads to duplication and outdated details.
 Bouncing between multiple platforms and spreadsheets is a huge time-waster, too.

-Our advice?
-Streamline managing your influencer database by keeping everyone’s details centralized in a single document.
-If you don’t want to invest in an influencer CRM, spreadsheets are a cost-effective alternative.
+Streamline managing your influencer database by keeping everyone’s details in a single document.
+If you aren't using a platform or CRM, influencer tracking spreadsheets are the-go alternative.
 Excel, Google Sheets and Numbers are all fair game.

 Below is an example from our own campaign tracking spreadsheet.
 This doubles as an influencer database template you can copy and adapt for your own business: